winitzki/scall/roadmap.md

 - Implement more features for dependent type checking.
 Add a "value context" to the typechecker.
 (See below.)
 - Enable row and column polymorphism according to [this issue](https://github.com/dhall-lang/dhall-lang/issues/1381).
 See if the standard tests still pass.
 - Figure out if my definition of the `freeVar` judgment is correct (do we allow only zero de Bruijn index values?).
+- - Implement widening on union values. `(x : U).(V)` is valid if `V` has the type constructor of the same type as used for `x : U`.
 - Document the import system in the standard (I had a branch in `winitzki/dhall-lang` about that).
 Or, add an "implementation note" document.
 Currently, the import system is less clearly documented than other parts.
-- Document the JSON, the YAML, and the TOML export.
+- Fully document the JSON, the YAML, and the TOML export.
-- Implement "lightweight bindings" for Python, Rust, Java?
+- Implement "lightweight bindings" for Python, Rust, Java as an exercise?
 - Implement an IntelliJ plugin for fully-featured Dhall IDE.
 - Enhance the Dhall grammar for better error reporting.
+- Implement the Dhall grammar via tree-sitter.
+- Implement native code overrides for Dhall expressions, dynamic loading from JAR by SHA256.
 - Use `SymbolicGraph` to implement a shim for the `fastparse` parsing framework so that parsers are stack-safe.
 Alternatively, use `TailCalls` in the output type of the parsers.
 (Will that work?)
 - Export to Scala source: the exported value must be a Scala expression that evaluates to the normal form of the Dhall value, in a Scala representation.
 - Export to JVM code and run to compute the normal form?
 (JIT compiler; perhaps only for literal values of ground types.)